Korean Central Broadcasting Station: History

 On August 26, 1945, the broadcast signal north of the 38th parallel was cut off, and the Beijing Central Broadcasting Station stopped broadcasting.
 On October 14, 1945, the Pyongyang Broadcasting Station reactivated the broadcasting equipment left by the Korean Broadcasting Association before the war and began broadcasting Korean broadcasts using the Pyongyang Broadcasting Station as the call sign.

 In May 1946, the Pyongyang Broadcasting Station was renamed the Pyongyang Central Broadcasting Station.
 On March 16, 1947, Chinese broadcasting began, marking the beginning of external broadcasting.
 In February 1948, the Pyongyang Central Broadcasting Station was renamed the Korean Central Broadcasting Station.
 In November 1948, the call sign of the radio station was changed to Korea Central Broadcasting Station.
 In April 1955, the Korean Central Broadcasting Station began cable broadcasting.
 On October 14, 1955, broadcasts to South Korea began.
 In December 1967, the Korean Central Broadcasting Station began to be divided into two channels: First Korean Central Broadcasting Station and Second Korean Central Broadcasting Station.
 On November 10, 1972, the Korean Central Broadcasting Station was reorganised.
 The First Korean Central Broadcasting Station was renamed the Korean Central Broadcasting Station, and the Second Korean Central Broadcasting Station was renamed Pyongyang Broadcasting Station and was separated from the Korean Central Broadcasting Station.

-In 2000, 34.2% of the programs broadcast by Korean Central Broadcasting Station were praising the leaders Kim Il Sung and Kim Jong Il, 28.8% were encouraging workers to work hard, 17.4% were promoting the Juche idea, and 12% were talking about The bad condition of the people of South Korea.
+In 2000, 34.2% of the programs broadcast by Korean Central Broadcasting Station were praising the leaders Kim Il Sung and Kim Jong Il, 28.8% were encouraging workers to work hard, 17.4% were promoting the Juche idea, and 12% were talking about the bad condition of the people of South Korea.

 In January 2024, Pyongyang Broadcasting Station, which had been operating since 1955 focused on listeners in South Korea and Japan and not officially available in North Korea, closed.
+Some of its former FM frequency were takeover by KCBS.
 It had provided 23 hours of daily programs.

 Broadcasts

-KCBS broadcasts from 5 am to 3 am via a network of mediumwave and shortwave transmitters that cover the nation.
+KCBS broadcasts from 5 am to 3 am via a network of mediumwave (AM), shortwave and FM transmitters that cover the nation.
 The powerful transmissions can easily be heard in neighbouring countries, including South Korea where some of its frequencies are jammed.
 It is also relayed at certain times via the Voice of Korea, the North Korea international shortwave service.
 Its interval signal is identical to that of Korean Central Television and Voice of Korea.
 KCBS also broadcasts on the Ekspress-103 satellite.